CIBC Aventura Visa Card

 As if that wasn't enough, It's very rare to find a no fee credit card that gives you concierge service, but the CIBC Aventura Visa does exactly that.
 Plus, this card also comes with 4 types of purchase and travel insurance.

-If you're looking for a no fee travel card that offers flexible travel rewards and still has a high earn rate, these are 2 cards to consider.
+If you're looking for a no fee travel card that offers flexible travel rewards and still has a high earn rate, the

 What are your thoughts?